antonryoung02/Ad_Classification/README.md

 Data quality -- Some incorrectly labeled data and rare / irrelevant events.
 Still some concerns with data leakage due to images being captured 3 seconds apart

-Model size -- I will quantize the model in float16 and try parameter pruning to further reduce the size and number of parameters
+Model size -- I will quantize the model in float16 and try model pruning to further reduce the size and number of parameters

 ### June 2024